Preparing a commercial quantum key distribution system for certification against implementation loopholes: Wide spectral testing

 \subsection{Consistency of broadband spectral properties}

 Even if all broadband spectral tests are performed properly for all the elements of a particular QKD system and its safety is fully proven, it is not possible to say with complete certainty, without additional assumptions, that another sample of the same QKD system is safe without performing exactly the same extensive tests.
 This can be due to a sample-to-sample variation of the system elements.
 Most manufacturers guarantee parameters of the elements only in a very narrow spectral region, close to a specific wavelength.
 In one manufacturing batch, the spectral properties of elements from the same manufacturer may coincide.
 But another batch of these elements may be made with a slight change of the manufacturing technology, maintaining the declared properties in the narrow spectral range.
 Such changes in technology can however lead to uncontrollable spectral transparency loopholes outside of the narrow range.
 To prevent this, three approaches are possible. \begin{itemize} \item Perform the spectral testing of all elements of the system, several samples for each of them.
 Assume that the properties of all the other samples will be the same as in those tested.
 There is a risk that this is not the case. \item Spectrally test all elements for each particular QKD system.
-This is very expensive. \item Install a spectral filtering system at Alice's output and Bob's input of each QKD system that will block the entire spectrum except the communication wavelength.
-Only these filtering components will be subject to the spectral testing of their every sample. \end{itemize}
+This is very expensive. \item Install a filtering-and-isolation subsystem at Alice's output and Bob's input of each QKD system.
+This subsystem ensures a sufficient attenuation through the entire spectrum and is fully characterised in every manufacturing sample.
+The rest of the system is not characterised and is assumed to be unity-transmission for the purposes of the security proofs. \end{itemize}